Diversity, Equity, and Inclusion

-The Entertainment Arts and Engineering program at the University of Utah is dedicated to supporting, fostering, and increasing the diversity, equity, and inclusion of our students, staff, and faculty.
+The Division of Games at the University of Utah is dedicated to supporting, fostering, and increasing the diversity, equity, and inclusion of our students, staff, and faculty.
 Diversity, Equity, and Inclusion is central to our mission of creating a new interdisciplinary informatics field that deeply integrates art, humanities, social science, and computational research and practice.
 We embrace and celebrate the unique talents, skills, and perspectives which come from having a diverse campus community.

 Our Community is a Shared Responsibility

 While we have a DEI committee that helps promote our ideals, our DEI committee is not the sole responsible party for these activities.
 Rather, the committee serves as a resource for everyone in the department; setting the strategic direction, setting/maintaining accountability, and providing support, input, and feedback to ensure everyone is able to grow, learn, and contribute to the constant improvement of our academic and scholarly environment.
 It is the responsibility of all members of our community to actively drive the sometimes difficult conversations needed to dismantle systemic bias.

 Games students can find opportunities for community and support within an array of organizations, including many that connect Games students from specific racial, cultural and diverse backgrounds.

 The purpose of our organization is to provide an inclusive space for disabled students, faculty, and staff in STEM.
 To create a counter-space on campus that provides students with the support, resources, and community needed to excel in college.
 To normalize and de-stigmatize disabilities; start dialogues about accessibility on campus and in the classroom; and educate faculty, staff, and fellow students about disability.
 To promote and create change for a more accessible and equitable campus.